shravanasati/hydra/README.md

 ## ✨ Features

 - Build project templates with just one command
-- Support for six different licenses
+- Support for seven different licenses
 - Language-specific `.gitignore` file
 - Configure default language and default license to work with
 - Fast and reliable